profsmucker/ta-works/Documentation/README.md

 	* 8 - Left align headings on Applicants table.
 		> Tips: Use CSS align property within the Applicants `th` CSS class.
 	* 9 - Format Applicants table header to be the same as all other tables in the system.
 		> Tips: Identify the CSS class of the table style you are trying to replicate.
-Motify the Applicants table CSS class to replicate the `th` styling you want.
+Modify the Applicants table CSS class to replicate the `th` styling you want.
 	* 10 - Add ascending/descending arrows to the Applicants table for sorting.
 		> Tips: This would have to be done through jQuery.
-Leverage jQuery exisitng librarys.
+Leverage jQuery existing libraries.
-	* 11 -  More explicit error messaging for Student ID entry on the Edit Student Informating Page.
+	* 11 -  More explicit error messaging for Student ID entry on the Edit Student Information Page.
 		> Tips: Use the error messaging for Student ID that is currently used for the application.html page.
 Within views and on POST, there are built in validation checks for the length of the Student ID.
 * Formulation
 	* 12 - Favor students who select 'MASc' or 'PhD' for their current program